epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 ### Preface

-> Goal: Learning Package Manager, Focus on Command Line Interface
+> Goal: Examine Package Manager, Focus on Command Line Interface

 I am so glad that finally, for the first time,
 I can learn Slackware Package Management using Docker.